deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 If the classifier can easily predict which sample is from which dataset, it would mean that there are significant differences between these datasets.

 The main advantage of this method is that it can also uncover covariate drift, meaning drift in the data that does not affect the distribution of each individual variable, but does affect the relationship between them.

-For example, ?
+For example, you're predicting the income of a person from his city and education.
+Let's say a tech giant now moved into city A. This means that:
+1. Given that a person lives in city A, he's more likely to have a more advanced degree (educated people moved to city A) - this is multivariate drift.
+2. Given his education, a resident of city A now earns more. - this is concept drift.

 How Can I Use Deepchecks to Detect Drift?